jorishr/notes-on-javascript/_objects/mutability.md

 //new object, different identity let object3 = {'a': 5};
 /*
-Object3 contains the same property with the same value as object1 (and object2) BUT it lives a seperate life because the binding refers to a different object.
+Object3 contains the same property with the same value as object1 (and object2) but it lives a separate life because the binding refers to a different object.

 Modifying through reference object1 or object2 changes the same physical object in memory.
 */